jbhopkins/bioxtasraw/docs/source/tutorial/s2_gnom.rst

     function and a summary of the run parameters and numerical results saved as a table.

+    *   *Try:* Save both the GI profile and the IFT in the same report.

     |gnom_report_png|

 .. |gnom_panel_png| image:: images/gnom_panel.png